-POL ICY STATEMENT 1
+POL LICY STATEMENT 1

 1. Definitions 1

 2. Introduction 1

 3. Ethos 2

 4. Aims 3

-5. Entitlement 4
+5. Entitlement

 6. Implementation

 7. Child protection during emergencies

-7. 8.
 Review

+8.

-OCEDURES 1
+DCEDURES 1

-1. Roles and responsibilities
+1. Roles and responsibilities 1

-1.1 1.2 The role of the Governing Body/Proprietors The role of the Head teacher
+1.1 The role of the Governing Body/Proprietors

-1.2 The role of the Designated Safeguarding Lead (DSL)
+1.2 The role of the Head teacher

-1.4 The designated teacher for looked-after/cared for and previously looked-after/cared for children
+1.3 1.4 The role of the Designated Safeguarding Lead (DSL) The designated teacher for looked-after and previously looked-after children

-1.5 The role of teachers
+1.4 1.5 The role of teachers

-1.6 The role of the school counsellor
+1.6 The role of the school counsellor -

 1.7 The role of ALL staff (including supply staff and volunteers)

-2. Supporting pupils at risk
+2. Supporting pupils at risk 8

 2.1 Children who may be particularly vulnerable and early help assessment

 2.2 Children in need

-2.3 2.4 Children requiring mental health support
+2.3 Children requiring mental health support 10

-2.4 2.5 Elective Home Education (EHE)

-2.6 Children who are lesbian, gay, bisexual or gender questioning
+2.4 Pupils with SEN/Disabilities or physical health issues

-2.7 Contextual safeguarding 11
+2.5 Contextual safeguarding

-2.8 Private fostering
+2.6 Private fostering

 3. Recognising types of abuse and neglect and significant harm

 3.1 Abuse

-3.2 Physical abuse
+3.2 3.3 Physical abuse Emotional abuse

-3.3 3.4 Emotional abuse Sexual abuse
+3.3 3.4 Sexual abuse

-3. 4 3.5 Neglect
+3.5 Neglect

 3.6 Specific safeguarding issues

 Child Sexual Exploitation (CSE)

 Sharing nude and/or semi-nude images and/or videos (formerly known as sexting) Serious violence

 Child Criminal Exploitation (CCE) including county lines and modern slavery

-This activity can happen locally as well as across the UK; no specified distance of travel is required.
-For further information so ee ' 15

 Mental health

+Domestic abuse

-'Honour based' abuse (HBA)
+'Honour based' abuse (HBA) Preventing radicalisation

-Preventing radicalisation

 Children missing from home, care or education

 Homelessness

-Other issues covered by Annex B - Keeping Children Safe in Education
+Upskirting Other issues covered by Annex B - Keeping Children Safe in Education

+^

-4. What school staff should do if they have concerns about a child 18
+4. - What school staff should do if they have concerns about a child

-5. Dealing with a report from a child 19
+5. Dealing with a report from a child

-6. Induction and training 21
+6. Induction and training

-7. Communication 22
+7. Communication

-8. Record keeping 22
+8. Record keeping 21

-9. Safeguarding concerns or allegations against adults working with children 22
+9. Safeguarding concerns or allegations against adults working with children

 9.1 Supply teachers and all contracted staff

 9.2 Non-recent allegations

-10. Concerns or allegations that do not meet the harm threshold (low-level concerns)
+10. Concerns or allegations that do not meet the harm threshold (low-level concerns) 26

-10.1 Responding to low-level concerns 28
+10.1 Responding to low-level concerns .
+27

-11. Managing allegations against other pupils (child on child abuse) 28
+11. Managing allegations against other pupils (child on child abuse) 27

-11.1 Safeguarding concerns or allegations
+11.1 Safeguarding concerns or allegations .28

 11.2 Harmful sexual behaviour

-11.3 11.4 Minimising the risk of child on child safeguarding concerns
+11.3 Minimising the risk of child on child safeguarding concerns

+11.4 Possible actions in response to a concern or allegation against a pupil

 11.5 Risk assessment

 11.6 Unsubstantiated, unfounded, false or malicious reports

 11.7 Working with parents and carers

 12. Whistleblowing 33

-13. Supporting pupils with medical conditions 35
+13. Supporting pupils with medical conditions 34

-14. Alternative provision 35
+14. Alternative provision 34

-15 .
-Working with other agencies 35
+15. Working with other agencies 34

 16. Partnership with parents 35

-17 .
-Professional confidentiality and information sharing 36
+17. Professional confidentiality and information sharing 35

-18. Curriculum and staying safe 37
+18. Curriculum and staying safe 36

-19. Supervision and support 38
+19. Supervision and support 37

 20. Safe working practice 38

-21. Online safety 39
+21. Online safety 38

-21.1 Managing online filtering and monitoring
+21.1 Managing online filtering and monitoring .
+39

-21.2 Cyber crime
+21.2 Cyber crime .
+39

-22. Complaints 40
+22. Complaints 39

-23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance 40
+23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance 39

-23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 40
+23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 .40

-24. Referral to the Disclosure and Barring Service (DBS) 41
+24. Referral to the Disclosure and Barring Service (DBS) 40

-25. Referral to Ofsted / Local Child Protection Agency 42
+25. Referral to Ofsted / Local Child Protection Agency 41

-26. The use of school premises by other organisations 42
+26. The use of school premises by other organisations 41

-27. Safety and suitability of premises, environment and equipment 42
+27. Safety and suitability of premises, environment and equipment 41

 28. Summary 42

-29. Monitoring and review 43
+29. Monitoring and review 42